Kazakhstan–Serbia relations: History

+The first official state visit of a Serbian President to Kazakhstan was conducted from 6–7 October 2010 by Boris Tadić.
+On that occasion, Serbia and Kazakhstan signed a free trade agreement and an agreement on the abolishment of visa requirements between the two countries.
+Tadić was in Astana on the 1st and 2 December 2010 for the OSCE Summit.

 On 27 June 2011 Serbia opened an embassy in Astana.
 The ceremony was attended by state secretary in the Serbian Foreign Ministry Ivan Mrkić and Kazakh Foreign Minister Yerzhan Kazykhanov.

 In early June 2015 Kazakhstan opened a consulate of its Hungarian embassy in Belgrade, and named Milanka Karić honorary consul of Kazakhstan to Serbia.